 “Do they…?
 How do they…?
 What happens when they…?”

 Ask questions related to avenues where you have the advantage.
 This will leverage your position in the mind of the prospect and coax him to re-think his decision.
-With a little subtlety, appropriate approach and the right responses, you can influence the buyer’s behaviour better.
+With a little subtlety, appropriate approach and the right responses, you can influence the buyer’s behavior better.

 Sales is about building relationships, and the right responses can establish you and your product as a strong suitor.
 Even if they don’t switch immediately, you are likely to be the contender.